Vijay Dev

 VIjay Dev (died April 11, 2019) was a professor and principal in SP College, Pune in India.
 He was a writer, teacher, professor of political science and a speaker.

 Career

 Dev was the principal of SP college, Pune from 2000 to 2002.
 He was also member of Tilak Maharashtra Vidyapeeth (TMV) as well as Savitribai Phule Pune University (SPPU)’s political study circle.
 He had doctorate and had presented several papers in various national seminars and also conducted workshops on socio-political subjects like national politics and democracy.
 Sajyadri and history were his recent topics of interest.

-He was very popular with the students of college and was very respectable personality in political science.
+He was a figure in the field of political science and a member of the college community.

 Dev was founder member and president of the Durgapremi mandal.
 This organisation was dedicated for forts.